google/xls/docs_src/bazel_rules_macros.md

                  <a href="#xls_dslx_verilog-codegen_args">codegen_args</a>, <a href="#xls_dslx_verilog-enable_generated_file">enable_generated_file</a>, <a href="#xls_dslx_verilog-enable_presubmit_generated_file">enable_presubmit_generated_file</a>, <a href="#xls_dslx_verilog-kwargs">kwargs</a>)
 </pre>

-A macro that instantiates a build rule generating a Verilog file from a DSLX source file.
+A macro that instantiates a build rule generating a Verilog file from a DSLX source file and tests the build.

-The macro instantiates a build rule that generates an Verilog file from a DSLX source file.
+The macro instantiates a build rule that generates a Verilog file from a DSLX source file.
 The build rule executes the core functionality of following macros:

 1. xls_dslx_ir (converts a DSLX file to an IR),
 1. xls_ir_opt_ir (optimizes the IR), and,
 1. xls_ir_verilog (generated a Verilog file).

-The macro also instantiates the 'enable_generated_file_wrapper' function.
-The generated files are listed in the outs attribute of the rule.
+The macro also instantiates a 'build_test' testing that the build rule generating a Verilog file.
+If the build is not successful, an error is produced when executing a test command on the target.

 Examples: